KTM-5: History and design

 By the mid-1950s, tram fleets in Soviet cities were technically outdated, with most of the vehicles in service produced before World War II.
 The majority of domestically produced trams were small, two-axle vehicles, whose design severely limited passenger capacity on growing systems.
-In European Russia, large cities operated spacious, four-axle double bogie trams; Moscow was able to import the Czech Tatra T2, and domestic RVR MTV-82 trams.
-Leningrad was supplied by the local tram builder, PTMZ.
+In European Russia, large cities operated spacious, four-axle double bogie trams; Moscow was able to import the Czechoslovak Tatra T2, and domestic MTV-82 trams produced by RVR in the Latvian SSR.
+Leningrad was supplied by the local tram builder, Leningrad Wagon Repair Plant.
 Initially, it was expected that RVR would be able to mass produce the MTV-82, but production could not scaled to supply the Soviet Union.
 Additionally, MTV-82 trams were outdated in their design and could not operate with a trailer or with one another as an electric multiple unit.
 In December 1959, the Council of Ministers of the Russian Soviet Federative Socialist Republic appointed Ust-Katav Wagon-Building Plant (UKVZ) to lead the development and eventual mass production for a four-axle, double bogie tram capable of operating as a multiple unit.

 Prototypes

 The original KTM-5 was built in 1963 and consisted of two prototype tramcars.
-The electrical, mechanical, and aesthetic designs were derived from the Soviet RVZ-6, which was based on the Czech Tatra T2, which in turn was a licensed adaptation of the North American PCC tram.
+The electrical, mechanical, and aesthetic designs were derived from the Soviet RVZ-6, based on the Czechoslovak Tatra T2, which in turn was a licensed adaptation of the North American PCC tram.
 The design used a rheostat control system.
 Compared to later variations of the KTM-5, the aesthetic design of the original prototypes featured a streamlined all-steel body, which was also influenced by the recently introduced Tatra T3 and LM-57 trams.
 In 1964 the prototype trams were delivered to Chelyabinsk for testing and were returned to UKVZ for revisions in 1965.